Dice-K39/Dice-K39.github.io/_posts/2020-10-06-rails_project_on_the_train_to_success.markdown

 ![](https://mgulkw.bn.files.1drv.com/y4mR5VPens5jJsddubnCENnYjxn09eFNfFwVaBNJg_PSCqru6JTewInGgExf_G5a0THIAkcYS8GycRX8wDZRvTCKP5zfvC4sMpdoU3LxmF-UuW5goWDRiYyFGecwhdCSSMBvFVLOXcGkrGXaIaTFbfD2ltRGYHwGSV7HSlZqsjf_RMe7yF14XqdizkiEL8jEuqNFX5VPho8UjF_kXurcb-okQ?width=536&height=576&cropmode=none)

-A programmer has many assignments and has many projects through assignment . . .
+A programmer has many assignments and has many projects through assignments . . .
 A project has many assignments and has many programmers through assignments . . .
 A comment belongs to a programmer and an assignment. . .
 Everything makes sense.
 I think I could of went a bit farther such as a project has many comments through assignments but I wanted to keep it simple since I needed to get the Minimal Viable Product (MVP).

 All in all, I think I did fine with only two weeks time to create a functional app in Ruby on Rails.
 I will work on this even after I submit this project because I want this to be a functional app that does everything that I want it to do.
 Plus, I added spec files from using generators so I can start learning how to code tests.
 Hopefully this will help me in finding a job after I graduate.